HIST 4003 - Honours History Thesis

 Learning Activities SummaryThe Honours thesis is an independent piece of research conducted by the student.
 The student is supported by a supervisor with whom they will have regular meetings to provide guidance through this process.
 Intermittently, there will be group meetings of the honours cohort to provide support and to give students opportunities to discuss their work with their peers.

-Specific Course RequirementsStudents must have completed the common course.
+Specific Course RequirementsStudents must have completed the History Honours Common Course.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: